with Matt Wright, Founder and CXO

 We ran into issues and complications that we never anticipated.
 We learned that there were steps that had to be taken on the fly and needed a place to track all of our time and findings.

 He went on to try a few solutions like Farmers Wife, Jira, Basecamp, and Trello.
 They had their pros and cons, but he still wanted to explore a new platform that was easy to use and manage.
 In the end, it all came down to simplicity.
 As Matt recalls:

 I found in my previous roles that some PM software can be a little clunky which makes it harder for new users to adopt.
 Paymo was clean and easy to use which gave new hires confidence and ensured that we had 100% adoption.

 Since they’ve used Paymo from the very beginning, there’s no typical story behind how to get on it.
 The only adoption-related advice Matt has is to:

 “Try to put all of your focus into the tools that Paymo has to offer.
 Don’t waste time using multiple platforms unless you absolutely have to, as we believe that Paymo has everything you need.
 If they don’t, we found the team very responsive and explore the needs of the user frequently.

 Matt Wright, CEO & Founder @MAMMOTH XR

-Matt did let us in on their processes though.
-Each project is made up of certain tasks, with time hourly budgets derived from previous projects.
+Matt did let us in on their processes, though.
+Each project is made up of certain tasks, with hourly budgets derived from previous projects.
 Team leads further assign them to artists and developers, who in return are responsible to both predict and stay accountable towards the hours they put in.